- FAO/INFOODS/TGI Global supplement database

 This global database is holding the compositional data of food supplements from all over the world.
 It is an Excel file, which is easy to download free-of-charge.
 The aim of the database is to enable researchers to take the nutrient contribution of these supplement into account in the nutrient intake estimations, thus bringing them closer to the true nutrient intakes.
 The availability of these data might stimulate the collection of the intake of food supplements in food consumption surveys.

 The database is a joint project of FAO, INFOODS and the George Institute for Global Health (TGI) in Australia following the same principle as the labelling database.
-It is populated by consumers or researchers who take photos with their iPhone (for the moment it is only possible for iPhones) and send them through an app to the George Institute for Global Health who includes the data into the database.
+It is populated by consumers or researchers who take photos with their iPhone or smartphone and send them through an app to the George Institute for Global Health who includes the data into the database.
 Help us populating the database.
-Click here to download the instructions.
+Click here to download the instructions for iPhone or Android smartphone.

 - FAO/INFOODS Density Database - Version 2 (PDF) (Excel)